 By the way, there is a comprehensive, in-depth article by Channel Reply, by Dawn Matthews, on Colour Psychology in Marketing and Branding, which is really worth reading.
 Dawn goes into great detail about the psychology of different colours, their positive and negative effects, and what you can do to choose the right colours for business.

 How to use colours to improve consumer behaviour correctly

-So, if you plan an office redesign, advertising or developing your brand, do not forget the wise use of colours.
-Research has shown that consumers affirm that colour is a primary reason for them to buy a product, and most of them look at the visual appearance when they buy.
-Staggering numbers for us to just forget buying the colours that are on sale!
+Research has shown that consumers affirm that colour is a primary reason for buying a product, and most of them look at the visual appearance when they buy.

 How colours affect the visual of your product